hsbadr/HiClimR/README.md

 #### 2015-05-24: version 1.2.1

-* Updating variance for multi-variate clustering
+* Updating variance for multivariate clustering
 * More plotting options (`pch` and `cex`)
 * `geogMask` supports ungridded data
 * Updated user manual with the following notes: